 -Translation by David L. Fleming, SJ, in Draw Me into Your Friendship: The Spiritual Literal Translation and a Contemporary Reading.

-Father Kevin O’Brien SJ.
+Quoted in Father Kevin O’Brien SJ.
 The Ignatian Adventure: Experiencing the Spiritual Exercises of St. Ignatius in Daily Life (Kindle Locations 576-585).
 Kindle Edition.